Field Guide 22 February 2026

 You Must Straddle a Tightrope Between AI Cheerleader and Existential Doomer, and the Tightrope Is on Fire

-Your actual professional position is this: AI is transformative, exciting, and full of genuine potential for education and productivity.
-It is also reshaping labour markets, embedding bias, concentrating power in the hands of a small number of companies with inadequate oversight, and advancing at a pace that outstrips every governance framework currently attempting to catch up with it.
-Both of these things are true simultaneously.
-Both are important.
-Neither cancels the other out.
-Your job is to communicate both, in the same breath, to an audience that would very much prefer a simple answer.
+AI is transformative, exciting and full of real promise for education and productivity.
+It is also changing labour markets, perpetuating biases, concentrating control in the hands of a few companies with inadequate oversight and operating at a pace that exceeds all efforts to control it.
+Both of these facts are true simultaneously, are of importance and are not mutually exclusive.
+Your task is to convey both simultaneously to an audience that would strongly prefer a simple answer.

 4